 Cities for a Nuclear Free Europe is an informal network of cities and city leaders who wish to reduce or avoid the risks, dangers and costs of nuclear power in Europe.
-In 2011, motivated by the Fukushima disaster, Ulli Sima, Deputy Mayor for the Environment of the City of Vienna, took the initiative for a letter to the European Commission to address the risks and costs of nuclear power in Europe.
-More tests, procedures and regulations are not effective to protect our citizens from the threats of nuclear power.
+In 2011 motivated by the Fukushima disaster the City of Vienna took the initiative for a letter to the European Commission to address the risks and costs of nuclear power in Europe.
+Tests, procedures and regulations are not effective to protect our citizens from the threats of nuclear power.
 Clean and safe alternatives for the energy supply are available.

-• In a final step all remaining nuclear power plants will have to be systematically replaced by renewable energy power plants.
+• In a final step all remaining nuclear power plants will have to be replaced by renewable energy power plants.

 • Nuclear power plant operators across Europe have to be held unlimitedly liable for the damages of an accident, as any other company and individual is.
-The liability has to be secured by insurance in the amount of actual damages to be expected (about 5 billion Euros).
+The liability has to be secured by insurance to the amount of actual damages to be expected (about 250 billion Euros).

-• EURATOM funds needs to be reduced to support the development of energy efficiency and renewable energy production.
+• EURATOM funds need to be reduced to support the development of energy efficiency and renewable energy production.
 Under no circumstances should EURATOM funds flow in the lifetime extension of nuclear power plants, in building new plants or the development of new nuclear reactors.

-• The European funds for energy must be (re-)directed to the promotion of energy efficient technologies and renewable energy sources (including the necessary energy nets) solely.
+• The European and national funds for energy must be (re-)directed to the promotion of energy efficient technologies and renewable energy sources (including the necessary energy grids).